kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

     There are two analytical techniques for measuring BOD.
 You wish to evaluate the two testing procedures, so that you can select the test which has lower cost, and fastest turn-around time, but without a compromise in accuracy.
+The table contains the results of the each test, performed on a sample that was split in half.

-Is there a difference in accuracy between the two methods?
-Are you happy with this answer?
-These are the data:
+	#.
+Is there a *statistical* difference in accuracy between the two methods?
+	#.
+Review the raw data and answer whether there is a practical difference in accuracy.

 	=============== =================
 	Dilution method Manometric method